muppet9010/Factorio-Craftable-Quality/README.md

-Change quality to be craftable on demand rather than chance based
+Allow quality to be craftable on demand as well as chance based.

 Features
 ---------

 -

 Options
 ---------

 -

 Limitations
 ---------

 -